top of page

 👉🏻 If you're wondering about the dosage for any of these medications, see our post on the dosages for common pediatric medications.

-Medication For Pain and Fevers in Babies and Children:
+Medication For Pain and Fevers in Babies and Children

 The most important thing that any good medication box for children needs is a good quality thermometer.
 This doesn't need to be expensive, but it needs to be trustworthy.
 I personally prefer a digital thermometer because it is easier to read in the heat of the moment (no pun intended).
 Another personal preference is a thermometer that doesn't need a probe cover to function (a piece of soft plastic that covers the part that goes against the baby is disposable and should be changed after each use).
 Just because the time you need to use it usually happens to be the same time you cannot find a probe cover.